adarshkumarsingh83/jmri-cmri/DOCUMENTS/JMRI-MOSQUITTO-MQTT/jmri-mqtt-spring-transformer-wireless-eco-system/spring-jmri-mqtt-data-transformer/doc/README.md

 ```

 ## TO CONFIGURING THE NODES DATA ON APPLICATION
 > CONFIGURE THE VALUES in  src/main/resources/application.yaml
 ```
 node:
   configurations:
     lightStartingAddress: 1000                      #starting address of the light in whole layout its mandatory value
     turnoutStartingAddress: 10000                   #starting address of the turnout in whole layout its mandatory value
     signal2LStartingAddress: 20000                  #starting address of the 2 light signal in whole layout its mandatory value
     signal3LStartingAddress: 30000                  #starting address of the 3 light signal in whole layout its mandatory value
     signalCacheClearingTime: 5000                   #2Led 3Led signal cache clearence time in case some things is stuck it will flush to topic
     nodes:
       -
         nodeId: 1                                   # node id/name publish topic will be formed with this id only
+        enableNode: true                            # enable the node to processing for jmri data
+        enablePublishing: true                      # enable the node to publishing process data to the mqtt topic
+        enableRestApi: false                        # to enable the rest service for the node
+        apiEndpointCacheSize: 10                    # cache for rest api to hold the data for service call
         turnoutBoardCount: 3                        # total number of pca9685 configured for turnouts in arduino node
         lightBoardCount: 6                          # total number of pca9685 configured for signal and lights in arduino node
         nodeSubscriptionTopic: /amt/node/1/data/    # topic for every node for reading data from spring transformation application
-        apiEndpointCacheSize: 10                    # api enpoint cache size
         lightStartAddress: 1000                     # starting address of the light in node 1 ,if not configured then configure with 0 value
         lightCount: 10                              # no of light configured in node 1 ,if not configured then configure with 0 value
         turnoutStartAddress: 10000                  # starting address of the turnout in node 1 ,if not configured then configure with 0 value